-This guide offers services practical advice on implementing the CSA Centre’s data collection template, and understanding and addressing gaps in their data.
-The practical guide is for organisations responding to CSA in the statutory sector (e.g. local authority children’s services, police and health), voluntary and private sectors.
-It may also be useful for organisations dealing with issues wider than CSA, if CSA is part of their service focus; for example, services addressing criminal exploitation or complex safeguarding.
+We have created a guide with practical advice on how to use the CSA Centre’s data collection template.
+This guide is for organisations responding to child sexual abuse in the statutory sector (e.g. local authority children’s services, police and health), voluntary and private sectors.
+It may also be useful for organisations dealing with issues wider than child sexual abuse, if it is part of their service focus; for example, services addressing criminal exploitation or complex safeguarding.

-We have also produced an interactive data improvement tool to support organisations and local safeguarding partnerships to quickly and easily review the data they currently collect, undertake a red, amber, green (RAG) rating and identify key data fields that they need to add or improve on.
+We have also produced an interactive data improvement tool so that organisations and local safeguarding partnerships can quickly and easily review the data they currently collect - using a red, amber, green (RAG) rating - as well as identifying an key data fields that need improving or amending.

 Improving CSA data collection and recording: what are the benefits?

-- by monitoring the scale and nature of CSA encountered by your service (e.g. patterns of intra-familial CSA, of CSE and of abuse in a gang setting), you can identify the need for services, staff training etc. in the local area and shape services to better meet service users’ needs;
+- By monitoring the scale and nature of child sexual abuse encountered by your service (e.g. patterns of intra-familial CSA, of CSE and of abuse in a gang setting), you can identify the need for services, staff training etc. in the local area and shape services to better meet service users’ needs;

 - Systematic recording of service users’ profiles (e.g. their ethnicity or gender) may enable you to ask questions about your reach in the local population, identify gaps and look at ways to reach under-identified groups;

 - Understanding the profiles of people who commit abuse (e.g. their age and relationship to the victim) and the context in which abuse takes place (e.g. locations, situations) can help you to develop prevention, earlier identification and disruption work;

 - Understanding patterns of disclosure and referral sources can help you to identify how CSA concerns come to light and discern needs for training and awareness-raising among organisations and practitioners who are not referring cases to you; and

 - Keeping good records reduces staff time (and costs) spent on filling information gaps and reconciling data retrospectively.